Resources

 Direct answer

 UK swimming rankings usually compare eligible results for swimmers in a defined event, age group, course, category, geography and date range.
-The ranking position only makes sense when those filters are clear.
+An individual ranking only makes sense when those filters and the source are clear.

 A ranking is not just a number.
 A swimmer might be listed differently depending on whether the view is county, regional or national, whether the swim was short course or long course, and which age group or period is selected.